Fulfilling the Vision

 Developed a huge programme of outreach work by Five Ways staff and pupils, including that done by Five Ways Community Leadership group, Escape Outdoors and school-based activities organised by Sixth Formers and by various departments.
 Now over 2000 Primary School pupils from over 70 schools attend sessions delivered by Five Ways staff and students.

-To continue with our Opening Doors work our admissions policy for September 2021 entry is:
+To continue with our Widening Access work our admissions policy for September 2022 entry is: